Read moreShow less

 Who doesn’t like a glass of rosé wine, champagne or sparkling wine in the summertime?
 Whilst everyone has heard of Absinthe Rosinette thanks to the famous poster, the truth is that there haven’t been too many naturally coloured red or rosé absinthes since.
 This is partly due to the fact that there being fewer red pigments in nature than green ones, as chlorophyll is universal pigment found in green plants.
 It is also due to the relative lack of stability of red pigments.

-Looking for the perfect Halloween cocktail recipe?
-Check out our Sexy Halloween Absinthe Cocktails!
+Looking for that perfect, spooky Halloween cocktail recipe?
+Check out our list of Sexy Halloween Absinthe Cocktails!